 Every time we load through the entity manager the default fetching strategy comes into play, meaning the Company gets fetched along with the Product we are selecting.

 Use case 2: Selecting the Product using a JPQL query

-The JPQL and Criteria queries are always overriding the default fetch plan.
+The JPQL and Criteria queries might override the default fetch plan.

 The following SQL query is executed:

-JPQL or Criteria queries override the default fetching strategy.
-We have to explicitly declare what we want to fetch using inner or left join fetch directives.
-Uninitialized proxies are vulnerable to LazyInitializationException upon accessing, if the Persistence Context closes.
+JPQL queries may override the default fetching strategy.
+If we don’t explicitly declare what we want to fetch using inner or left join fetch directives, the default select fetch policy is applied.
+For LAZY associations, all uninitialized proxies are vulnerable to LazyInitializationException, if accessed from within a closed Persistence Context.
 If the Persistence Context is still open it will generate additional select queries, which might end up in N+1 query issues.

 Use case 3: Selecting a list of Products with an explicit join fetch plan

 This time, we’ll load a Product list along with its associated warehouse and importer relationships.

 entityManager.createQuery( "select p " + "from Product p " + "inner join fetch p.warehouseProductInfo " + "inner join fetch p.importer", Product.class) .getResultList();